Logo Bayernportal

 Procedure details

 A farrier, officially called a farrier in Germany, is a specialist in the care (trimming) and shoeing of animal hooves with horseshoes or other materials.
-He traditionally makes the horseshoes and horseshoe nails himself in the forging process or adapts the horseshoes to the shape of the hoof.
+He also traditionally makes the horseshoes and horseshoe nails himself in the forging process or adapts the horseshoes to the individual shape of the hoof.
 The work also includes the treatment of injured and diseased hooves.

-The legal requirements for the equivalence of the examination certificate and state recognition as a farrier are regulated in the Ordinance on the Equivalence of Examination Certificates Acquired Outside the Scope of the Farriery Act or Abroad with the Examination Certificates under the Farriery Ordinance and their Consideration for State Recognition (Farriery Recognition Ordinance - HufBeschlAnerkennV).
+The legal requirements for the equivalence of the examination certificate and state recognition as a farrier are regulated in the Ordinance on the Equivalence of Examination Certificates Acquired Outside the Scope of the Farriery Act or Abroad with the Examination Certificates under the Farriery Ordinance and their Consideration in State Recognition (Farriery Recognition Ordinance - HufBeschlAnerkennV).

 • can prove that they have attended a regulated and relevant training program lasting at least two years.